-Become an ambassador for Michigan waters in five short sessions (approximately 30-45 minutes to complete each session) and spread the word on invasive species to your friends and fellow paddlers.
-The MI Paddle Stewards course is free for all registrants, thanks to funding from the state's Michigan Invasive Species Grant.
-The course is designed to be self-paced so that participants can stop the course and then pick-up where they left off when they log back in.
-Participants can receive a bucket hat, waterproof bag, stickers and more for registering.
-Sign up now and complete the course before Dec.
-31, 2021.
-Register online.
+Become an ambassador for Michigan waters in five short sessions (approximately 30-45 minutes needed to complete each session) and spread the word on invasive species to your friends and fellow paddlers.
+The MI Paddle Stewards course is free for all registrants.
+The course is designed to be self-paced so participants can stop the course and then pick-up where they left off when they log back in.
+Sign up now and complete the course any time before Dec.
+31, 2022.
+Register for the class online.

 Looking for new water trails?

-The Michigan Great Lakes Water Trails Working Group, comprised of staff from Michigan Sea Grant, Land Information Access Association and a variety of state agencies, local governments, paddlers, and more hosts a Michigan Water Trails website (www.michiganwatertrails.org), where users can find trail maps, safety information, and plenty of other paddling resources.
+Land Information Access Association, in partnership with Michigan Sea Grant and a variety of state agencies, local governments, and paddlers hosts a Michigan Water Trails website (www.michiganwatertrails.org), where users can find trail maps, safety information, and plenty of other paddling resources.
 The site catalogs more than 3,000 miles of trails across the state, from a loop around Isle Royale in northern Lake Superior to a Lake Erie trail that crosses the border into Ohio.
-Many trails move along or toward a lake shore, while others are fully inland.
+Many trails move along or toward a lakeshore, while others are fully inland.

-For questions and more information about either the MI Paddle Stewards online course or the Michigan Water Trails website, contact MSU Extension educator Mary Bohling (email@example.com).
-Interested in regular updates on news about Michigan Water Trails?
-Register online to receive the Water Trails digest through MSU Extension.
+For questions and more information about either the MI Paddle Stewards online course or the Michigan Water Trails website, contact MSU Extension educator Mary Bohling (firstname.lastname@example.org).
+You can also receive regular updates on news about Michigan Water Trails through an MSU Extension news digest.
+Register online to sign up for the Water Trails digest.